 The Gerber files for the various versions of the o_C PCBs are copyright M. Stadler and are released under the Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) license.

 Anyone wishing to build o_C modules using PCBs produced from the PCB files is welcome to do so.
 If you are making copies of the PCBs for personal use or on behalf of a small group of people, there are no other considerations — please proceed.
 If you are making copies of the PCBs for commercial sale or as part of a large group-buy, please read the Considerations for licensees section of this Creative Commons document and note the request to comply with non-binding licensor preferences.
-For the Ornament & Crime PCB files, the licensor (M. Stadler) requests that anyone intending to undertake a large-scale (say, 20 or more) group-buy purchase of o_C PCBs or anyone intending to offer them for sale on a commercial basis informs him of such intentions via email.
+For the Ornament & Crime PCB files, the licensor (M. Stadler) requests that anyone intending to undertake a large-scale (say, 20 or more) group-buy purchase of o_C PCBs or anyone intending to offer them for sale on a commercial basis informs him of such intentions via email in order to arrange for a small donation for each PCB sold to be made to the o_C R&D (Research and Development) fund.

 The Ornament & Crime firmware bundle comprises all the source code contained in the O_C GitHub repositories at the following URLs, and any clones or copies of those repositories:

-- https://github.com/mxmxmx/O_C/ (canonical repository for released versions, as well as developmenatl versions)
+- https://github.com/mxmxmx/O_C/ (canonical repository for released versions, as well as developmental versions)

 Most of the individual source code files in the O_C firmware bundle (repository) have MIT license headers, and the copyright holders for them are shown in that header.
-A few files lack such headers, in which case, the files are copyright M.Stadler and P. Dowling, 2015, 2016, and should be considered to have an MIT license attached to them.
+A few files lack such headers, in which case, the files are copyright M.Stadler, P. Dowling, T. Churches 2015, 2016, 2017 and should be considered to have an MIT license attached to them.

 Some of the source code files have been written by third parties, and the relevant copyrights are shown in the license headers in those files.
 In particular, quite a few of the files are copyright O. Gillet 2013-2015, or are copyright P. Stoffregen (PJRC.COM LLC) 2012-2016, and have been released by their authors under an MIT license which permits their re-use and adaption as part of the o_C firmware bundle.